vsilaev/tascalate-async-await/README-NG.md

 ```
 The scenario is simple: add parameter of the type `Scheduler` annotated with `@SchedulerProvider` annotation to the each asynchronous method where this scheduler is used and pass it explicitly.
 Note that it's an error to have more than one parameter annotated with `@SchedulerProvider` - only one is allowed.
 Also, passing non-annotated `Scheduler` will have no effect -- it's treated just like regular parameter and do not used for asynchronous execution.

 You may notice that `currentScheduler` parameter from the `mergeStrings` method is passed directly to the `decorateStrings` method.
-This is mandatory if you want to share the same scheduler accross several asynchronous methods.
+This is mandatory if you want to share the same scheduler across several asynchronous methods.
 By default schedulers are not inherited for nested calls.

 Notice that in both methods above `currentScheduler` is not used with `await(...)` operator - it's used implicitly behinds the scenes in the generated code.
 This has one important implication: you can use only one scheduler per asynchronous method, there is no way to use different schedulers for different `await(...)` operations within the same method.
 If you ever need to then please re-factor your code to use separate asynchronous methods where individual schedulers may be defined per-method.